Department of Orthopaedic Surgery 2019-2020 group

 The UCSF Fresno Orthopaedic Surgery Residency Program received initial accreditation in June of 2009.
 Our inaugural class began their training in June 2010.
 This is an exciting time for us, as this new residency program brings another dimension to the multitude of already well-established surgical and non-surgical training programs here at UCSF Fresno.

-UCSF Fresno recently celebrated its 40th anniversary with the opening of a center for medical education and research.
-This thirty million dollar facility is an indicator of the support from the University of California.
-This new state-of-the art facility is located on the Community Regional Medical Center campus, which also includes a 909 bed Level 1 Trauma Center, medical office buildings, outpatient clinics, and a brand new workout facility.
-The CRMC emergency department had over 100,000 patient visits last year, making it one of the busiest in the state.
-The sister facility, 208 bed Clovis Community Medical Center, had over 60,000 ED patient visits.
+UCSF Fresno is located on the Community Regional Medical Center campus, which also includes a 921 bed Level 1 Trauma Center, medical office buildings, outpatient clinics, and a new workout facility.
+The CRMC emergency department had over 110,000 patient visits in 2019, making it one of the busiest in the state.
+Its sister facility, 208 bed Clovis Community Medical Center, had over 66,000 ED patient visits.

 Our philosophy is to train well-skilled orthopaedic surgeons who may advance into all areas of orthopaedic subspecialties in both academic and private practice settings.
-Although we are a young program, we look forward to continued growth and success for our graduating residents.
+As a young program, we look forward to continued growth and success for our graduating residents.